Ernests Gulbis: 2009: Decline in form and rankings

 Gulbis began the year strongly by defeating world No. 3 Novak Djokovic in straight sets in the first round of the Brisbane International before falling in the second round to Paul-Henri Mathieu.
-It would be the first time and one of only two times that Djokovic ever lost in the first round of a tournament with the other instance being against Juan Martín del Potro at the 2016 Olympics.
 It would also be Gulbis' only victory against Djokovic to date.

 He lost in the second round of the 2009 Australian Open to Igor Andreev in five sets, after beating Albert Montañés in the first round in straight sets.

 Gulbis won the doubles title with Dmitry Tursunov at the 2009 Indianapolis Tennis Championships.

 Gulbis was seeded third heading into the 2009 Delray Beach International Tennis Championships, but was defeated in the first round by former World No. 8 Marcos Baghdatis.
 It was the fourth time he was drawn to face Baghdatis in the first round of a tournament.

 Gulbis had a poor clay-court season compared to 2008, failing to go deep in any of the tournaments preceding the French Open.
 Gulbis also failed to defend his quarterfinal appearance at the French Open, causing his ranking to drop to World No. 67, the lowest it had been since the summer of 2007.

 At the 2009 Wimbledon Championships, Gulbis, unseeded, defeated Italian Riccardo Ghedin in the first round, before falling to third seeded Andy Murray.

 Gulbis played in the Indianapolis Tennis Championships in singles and doubles.
 He lost to Marc Gicquel of France in the first round.
 However, he entered the doubles draw with Russian Dmitry Tursunov and won the championship, defeating top seeds Ashley Fisher and Jordan Kerr of Australia in the final.

 At the US Open, Gulbis was again drawn to play Andy Murray early in a Grand Slam, losing to the No. 2 seed in the first round.

 At the 2009 Rakuten Japan Open Tennis Championships, Gulbis advanced to the quarterfinals, upsetting sixth seed Radek Štěpánek in the first round as a qualifier, then defeating top-20 player Juan Mónaco in the second in straight sets.
 He lost to eventual champion and second seed Jo-Wilfried Tsonga after taking the first set.

 The year saw a general decline in his ranking, with Gulbis failing to go deep in any of the Grand Slams.
 He momentarily dropped out of the top 100 in August and finished the year ranked 90 and with a win–loss record of 20–26.